 Based on user experience research and interviews, Degreed, like Facebook, continually improves its feed and algorithm.
 We are constantly looking at engagement and usage statistics and researching what hooks users to keep them coming back.

-We’ve been refining and simplifying the user experience to make it easier to find relevant content users need and want to target their personal development.
+We’ve been refining and simplifying the user experience to make it easier for users to find relevant content they want and need to target their personal development.
 A year ago, action points were spread around the system.
 Now they are more centralized, simplifying the user experience.

 What you’ll see today when you log into Degreed is one place to find all the learning you’re interested in.
-The feed will populate with 20 items by default, and an infinite scroll that will continually prompt the user with more suggestions.
+Based on our user research, we’ve found that more items in the feed lead to greater engagement with the content, so now you’ll see a longer list of items.
 If you don’t like the suggestions at the top of your list, more learning content is just a scroll away.
+Dismiss any item that isn’t relevant.

 The Degreed feed includes system-generated recommendations from any source, in a variety of formats including articles, videos, books, and courses.
 You’ll see content that has been recommended by peers and managers, popular items from your network, roles you are following, content from pathways you’re enrolled in, and items you’ve saved for later.